tkngch/bookmark-manager/README.md

 This application is build with Java 11.

-### Configuration
+### Configure

-By default, the application runs in the development mode, which does not store data in the disk.
+By default, the application runs in the development mode, which uses the in-memory database so no bookmark is stored in the disk.
 Switch to the production mode by setting the environment variable:

 ```
 BOOKMARKMANAGER_ENV=production